 The European Union (EU) have stated that "Environmental quality is considered central to health and well-being.", and have introduced laws "... to ensure the careful use of natural resources, to minimise adverse environmental impact of production and consumption ..."
-Furthermore, the EU strives for "... tighter environmental standards and for effective action against climate change"22.
+Furthermore, the EU strives for "... tighter environmental standards and for effective action against climate change" 29.

 The key environmental challenges facing Europe have very significant costs associated with them.
-To address these challenges, "the EU has agreed that at least 20 % of its €960bn budget for the 2014-2020 period should be spent on climate change-related action."
-Furthermore, there will be significant costs for adaptation actions to alleviate the effects of climate change23.
-As highlighted by an EC impact assessment24 "The minimum cost of not adapting to climate change is estimated to range from €100bn a year in 2020 to €250bn in 2050 for the EU as a whole25."
-The EU's General Union Environment Action Programme to 2020 'Living well, within the limits of our planet' states: "In 2011, disasters partly due to climate change resulted in global economic losses of over €300bn.
+To address these challenges, "the EU has agreed that at least 20 % of its €960bn budget for the 2014-2020 period should be spent on climate change-related action".
+Furthermore, there will be significant costs for adaptation actions to alleviate the effects of climate change310.
+As highlighted by an EC impact assessment31 "The minimum cost of not adapting to climate change is estimated to range from €100bn a year in 2020 to €250bn in 2050 for the EU as a whole322".
+The EU's General Union Environment Action Programme to 2020 'Living well, within the limits of our planet states: "In 2011, disasters partly due to climate change resulted in global economic losses of over €300bn".

-Many of the challenges that Europe faces in order to promote innovation and ensure sustainable growth in the future are dependent on addressing environmental grand challenges, specifically in the areas of climate change [e.g. Directive 2003/87/EC 26], and environmental sustainability and pollution [e.g. Directives 2004/107/EC 27 , 2008/50/EC 28 , 2000/60/EC 29 , 2010/75/EU 30 and 2002/49/EC 31].
+Many of the challenges that Europe faces in order to promote innovation and ensure sustainable growth in the future are dependent on addressing environmental grand challenges, specifically in the areas of climate change [e.g. Directive 2003/87/EC331, and environmental sustainability and pollution [e.g. Directives 2004/107/EC34, 2008/50/EC35, 2008/56/EC 36 2013/39/EC 37 , 2010/75/EU 38 2002/49/EC 39].
 Furthermore, there are international protocols and treaties to which the Member States in Europe are party, e.g. Geneva Convention on Long-range